tilezen/raw_tiles/README.md

 * [Google Protocol Buffers](https://developers.google.com/protocol-buffers/), which is similar to msgpack but requires a schema.
 This would make it more difficult to store the tags or change the "shape" of the data format.
 * [Google FlatBuffers](https://google.github.io/flatbuffers/), which stores data in a `mmap`-friendly way.
 This means the files are somewhat larger, but that it would be possible to access data within the file more easily (e.g: sub-tiling for geographic indexing).
 FlatBuffers would also require a schema.
 It's not clear at this point whether having random access to data within the raw(r) tile would be a benefit worth trading off the file size for.
 * [GeoJSON](http://geojson.org/) has a huge advantage of easy readability, but is slower to parse than the WKB stored in msgpack.
 Additionally, the binary to decimal conversion required to serialise the coordinates can lose precision and create broken geometries.
 * [ORC](https://orc.apache.org/) is a columnar storage format designed for use with Hadoop and Hive, and is designed for extracting matching rows from a large file.
-However, it lacks much language support outside of Java, making it difficult to work with in the mostly-Python tilezen system.
+However, it lacks much language support outside of Java, making it difficult to work with in the mostly-Python Tilezen system.